 Professional sporting events and organizations can require participates to obtain advanced travel documentation in popular international competitions, tournaments and organized sports activities.

 Our Global Access team provides strategic planning and travel documentation coordination for professional athletes, coaches, and industry personnel who participate in prize winning based competitions, professional sporting and industry events.
 Service needs can be determined by the sporting event activity, traveler's nationality traveler and sporting regulations of the participating country.

-Our goal is to work with the sportsperson’s representative and governing/promotional organizations to reduce the logistical headaches and risk to ensure the athlete’s energy is focused on the training competition ahead.
+Our dedicated representatives work with sport industry representatives and foreign governing and/or promotional organizations to reduces the logistical headaches and risks to ensure the athlete’s energy is focused for the competition ahead.

 B-1 Visas (Prize Money) Professional athletes, such as golfers, tennis players and auto racers, who receive no salary or payment other than prize money from a tournament or sporting event are eligible for a B-1 Visa as business visitors.B-2 Visas (No Payment) An amateur athlete or group of athletes competing in an athletic event for which they will receive no payment, other than incidental expenses, are eligible for B-2 Visas as visitors for pleasure.